SCIM (System for Cross-domain Identity Management) Integration

 Step 4: Test and Monitor the Sync

-- Start provisioning from your identity provider.
+- Start provisioning from your IdP

-- Review Harvey’s audit logs to confirm provisioning events and configuration changes.
+- Review audit logs for provisioning activity

 Note: A full sync may take several minutes depending on the size of your directory.